Sorry, you need to enable JavaScript to visit this website.

 What documents do you need to be ready to bring?

-• Unexpired, government-issued photo ID for yourself (and your spouse if filing jointly)
+• Unexpired, photo ID for yourself (and your spouse if filing jointly)

 • Important letters from the IRS or healthcare marketplace: